 When Canadian tourists were paying more to visit Britain

-Sales tax, hotel rates in London had all escalated but beer was still cheap
+Sales tax and hotel rates in London had escalated in 1979, but beer was still cheap

 Britain wasn't an inexpensive place for a holiday any more.

 Some 500,000 Canadians were expected to visit in 1979, but as the CBC's Dan Bjarnason reported for The National on June 23 that year, it was going to take more money for them to do it.